freerange/site/README.md

 A snip is just a text file within the "soup", like "here-is-my-stuff.snip".
 You can write whatever you like in the file, and it will be rendered as is when you visit http://yoursite/here-is-my-stuff.

 By default snips will be rendered as HTML.
-Snip files with a `.markdown` extension will be rendered using the `kramdown` gem, while snip files with a `.haml` extension will be rendered using the `haml` gem.
+Snip files with a `.markdown` extension will be rendered using the `kramdown` gem.
 You can use ERB tags within any snip.
 Metadata is stored as YAML at the bottom of a snip.

 This site uses multiple soups to make it easier to organise the content.
 Within the `soups` directory there are snips, and also sub-directories; These contain other snips, but don't result in nested URLs.
 In other words, if a snip called `hello.snip` is in `soups/blog`, it is still served from `http://yoursite/hello`, and not `http://yoursite/blog/hello`.
 The URL space is flat.